vippsas/vipps-login-api/vipps-login-api.md

 ```
 Merchant app -> webview -> Vipps app -> webview -> merchant app
 ```
-The merchant app must ensure that the webview will continue after the return from the Vipps app to complete the login.
+The merchant app must ensure that the webview must still be present after the return from the Vipps app to complete the login.

-This can be enabled per login request by adding the `requested_flow` and `app_callback_url` parameters to the [Authorize](#oauth-20-authorize) request.
+This flow can be enabled per login request by adding the `requested_flow=app_to_app` and `app_callback_url` parameters to the [Authorize](#oauth-20-authorize) request.
-The `requested_flow` must be set to `app_to_app` and the `app_callback_uri` must be a URI that will trigger the merchant app.
+The `app_callback_uri` must be a URI that will trigger the merchant app.

 Example:
 ```